jorgschonau/SaddestSentence/README.md

 * Charlie and the Chocolate Factory
 * Collection of Edgar Allan Poe Stories
 * Crime and Punishment
-* Dr Jekyll & Mr Hyde
+* The Strange Case of Dr Jekyll & Mr Hyde
 * Fahrenheit 451
 * Fear and Loathing in Las Vegas
 * Ham on Rye